MimicTester1307/arxiv_retriever/README.md

 used with categories from other areas on arxiv, e.g., `math.CO`.

 # Features
-- Fetches the most recent papers from ArXiv by specified categories
+- Fetch the most recent papers specified ArXiv categories
 - Search for papers on ArXiv using full or partial title
-- Refine fetch and search by author for more precise results
+- Refine fetch and search by author (s) for more precise results
+- Specify logic for combination of multiple authors ('AND' or 'OR') during retrieval
+- Download papers after they are retrieved
 - View paper details including title, authors, abstract, publication date, and links to paper's abstract and pdf pages
-- Download papers after they are retrieved using `fetch` or `search`, or directly using `download`
 - Easy-to-use command-line interface built with Typer
 - Configurable number of results to fetch
 - Built using only the standard library and tried and tested packages.